Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Methods

 \subsubsection{Radboudumc public dataset}

 The KiTS23 dataset is derived solely from U.S.-based sources, limiting its generalizability.
-To enhance model robustness, we incorporated additional external data from the publicly available Kidney Abnormality dataset \cite{humpire-mamani_2023, mamani_2023}, collected at Radboudumc Nijmegen in the Netherlands.
+To enhance model robustness, we incorporated additional external data from the publicly available Kidney Abnormality dataset \citep{humpire-mamani_2023, mamani_2023}, collected at Radboudumc Nijmegen in the Netherlands.
 This dataset contains in total 215 contrast-enhanced thorax-abdomen CT scans from oncology patients.
-Out of the 215 scans, 113 cases are without kidney abnormalities, and 102 cases are with one or more abnormalities, including cysts, lesions, masses, metastases, and tumors.
+Out of the 215 scans, 113 cases are without lesions in the kidney, and 102 cases are with one or more kidney lesions, including cysts, lesions, masses, metastases, and tumors.
 Seventeen patients underwent left nephrectomy, and eighteen underwent right nephrectomy.
-The kidney region was annotated by radiologists and medical students, encompassing the renal cortex, medulla, and pyramid, while the abnormality region included only abnormalities connected to the kidney parenchyma.
+The kidney region was annotated by radiologists and medical students, encompassing the renal cortex, medulla, and pyramid, while the renal mass region included only masses connected to the kidney parenchyma.
 Lesions in the collecting system were excluded.
-The patient cohort contains 44\% of patients identifying as female, with an average age of 60 years, ranging from 22 to 84 years \cite{mamani_2023}.
+The patient cohort contains 44\% of patients identifying as female, with an average age of 60 years, ranging from 22 to 84 years \citep{mamani_2023}.